-There are currently forty-six SWD wells, an increase of one over the last year, located in the nine-township area surrounding the WIPP Site.
-Two operators, Devon Energy and Pogo Producing, operate the majority of the SWD wells.
+There are currently forty-eight SWD wells located in the nine-township area surrounding the WIPP Site.
+Two operators, Devon Energy and OXY USA Inc., operate the majority of the SWD wells.
 Injection depths range from 3,800 feet to 8,200 feet.
 During the last year, all operated within their maximum permitted injection pressure.
 The volume of disposed brine water depends on the number of producing wells maintained by the operator in the immediate vicinity of the SWD well.
 Table 12 provides information on all SWD and injection wells in the nine-township area.